 It can also feel like something is pressing down on your chest or squeezing it.
 Your heart may be beating out of your chest.

 Chest pains such as these are usually why people, like yourself, attend their doctor, afraid that something has happened to their heart.

-Chest pain may cause you to feel alarmed and fear that you are having a heart attack.
+Chest pain may cause you to feel alarmed and fear that you have a heart attack.
 This fear often makes you panic more.
 As explained previously, you hyperventilate during a panic attack.
 When you hyperventilate regularly, you are over-breathing.
 You are using the chest muscles more often than usual.
-If these muscles are over worked too often, you will begin to feel chest pain.
+If these muscles are overworked too often, you will begin to feel chest pain.

 Dizziness and Feeling Lightheaded

 As you breathe in normally, you are breathing in oxygen and breathing out carbon dioxide.
-When you are breathing too fast or over-breathing during a panic attack, the levels of carbon dioxide in your blood starts to lower (as you are breathing it out too quickly.)
+When you are breathing too fast, or over-breathing during a panic attack, the carbon dioxide levels in your blood start to lower (as you are breathing it out too quickly.)

 When this happens, your blood vessels will begin to constrict, which leaves you feeling dizzy.

 Palpitations is one of the more frightening panic attack symptoms as you may think that your heart is about to give up.